lsxkugoug/pitt_pbft/doc/PBFT_pseudo.md

 New leader get information of previous view from cluster, and assign number to them in new term.

-TODO how to make leader election? why we need Q?

  ⟨VIEW-CHANGE, *v* + 1, *h*, C, P, Q, *i*⟩α*i*

 ```